Trauma Glossary 2: Ongoing Problems You May Have

 *In both cases, one’s return to the present is typically coupled with shock by how much time has passed.

-Executive Dysfunction: One may be interested in seeing Trauma Glossary 3: Brain and Body on Trauma, particularly Control Panel (2 parts) under the Prefrontal Cortex; for what I’m describing is what happens when the two parts are not humming properly.
+Executive Dysfunction: When the brain and body are not humming properly.
 Beneath the surface of this spiral into executive dysfunction is a temporarily blocked ACG (Anterior Cingulate Gyrus) and/or stuck Basal Ganglia.
 Throwing one’s energy into a task, including a relaxing or pleasurable one, for too long creates a draining effect on one’s energy.
 This can rapidly spiral into pessimism, which can feed any number of trauma issues, including: looping/ruminating (a sure sign the brain is trapped between one’s thoughts and feelings instead of flowing out of the loop) hyper-vigilance, catastrophizing.
-Finally completing the spiral into extreme overwhelm which simultaneously shrinks one’s ability to see multiple options.
-Producing confusion on simple tasks.
+Finally completing the spiral into extreme overwhelm which simultaneously shrinks one’s ability to see multiple options – producing confusion, even with simple tasks.
+One may be interesting in seeing Trauma Glossary 3: Brain and Body on Trauma, particularly Control Panel (2 parts) under the Prefrontal Cortex.

 See also: Catastrophizing; Looping; Hyper-vigilance